LBRYFoundation/lbry.org/docs/news/073-what-makes-lbry-different/index.md

 ﻿---
 author: jeremy-kauffman
-title: 'How Is LBRY different from iTunes, Storj, YouTube, BitTorrent and Others?'
+title: "How Is LBRY different from iTunes, Storj, YouTube, BitTorrent and Others?"
-date: '2016-10-11 00:06:18'
+date: "2016-10-11 00:06:18"
-cover: 'lbry-desk.png'
+cover: "lbry-desk.png"
 ---

 LBRY is a revolutionary technology that is poised to challenge a remarkable number of businesses – YouTube, Netflix, iTunes, Kindle Store, Audible, Steam, and so on.